The best HBCUs of 2022

 - Graduation rate: 52 percent.

 Tuskegee University holds many badges of honor.
-It’s the only HBCU designated as a National Historic Site by U.S. Congress, its nursing program was the first in Alabama and it produces more African American general officers in the military than any other institution.
+It’s the only HBCU designated as a National Historic Site by U.S. Congress, its nursing program was the first in Alabama.
+It produces more African American general officers in the military than any other institution.
 But one of its highest points of pride is being the only HBCU to offer an aerospace science engineering degree.
-The school is the No. 1 producer of African American aerospace science engineers in the nation; its graduates work for the U.S. Armed forces, NASA and other government agencies and are considered pioneers in the aerospace industry.
+The school is the top producer of African American aerospace science engineers in the nation; its graduates work for the U.S. Armed Forces, NASA and other government agencies and are considered pioneers in the aerospace industry.

 Should you attend an HBCU?